 As you can see from the output, not all help files were updated.
 In this case, the ConfigDefender module does not, at present, have updated help information.
 Also note that although the UK English versions of help details may be missing, there are US English versions that you can install which may be useful.

-Commands, in PowerShell, include functions, cmdlets, and aliases.
+Commands in PowerShell, include functions, cmdlets, and aliases.
 In step 7, you examine how many of each time of command is available by default, like this: